FREE activation | FREE WiFi modem

 |Typical Off-peak Speed (outside 7pm – 11pm)||11 Mbps Download||23 Mbps Download||44 Mbps Download||87 Mbps Download|

 |Ideal for||Browsing and emails||Streaming music and video and web browsing||Multiple devices streaming HD video and music streams with many users||Multiple HD video and music streams, families and gamers and heavy downloads|

 To understand download speeds, it may help to think of the Exetel network as like a freeway.
 Your speed tier sets a maximum speed limit for how fast your data is allowed to travel on that freeway.
 During quiet periods, data may be able to travel across the network at the relevant speed tier 'speed limit'.
 During peak periods, however, like any freeway, the speed of data on the network often slows with congestion and the speed at which your data can travel will often be much less than the 'speed tier' speed limit of your access line.

-Factors specific to your access line can affect your internet speeds.
+Factors specific to your access line at your address can affect your internet speeds.
 These include: